 Please try out our program for calculating the gas phase equilibrium state.

-The ability to re-ignite after flame extinguishing is critical for flight safety.
-One reason that makes difficult the relight process of the engine is the low temperature and low pressure, which slows the evaporation of the atomized fuel and limits the concentration of the oxygen and therefore the reaction rates.
+The ability to relight the jet engine after a flame out event is critical for flight safety.
+From an engineering perspective, ensuring the re-ignition and the subsequent proper spool up of the jet engine, beyond the inherent safety implications is a challenging process.
+One reason that makes the relight process of the engine difficult is the low temperature and low pressure, which slows the evaporation of the atomized fuel and limits the concentration of the oxygen and therefore the reaction rates.